NeuraXenetica/synaptans-workforcesim/workforcesim_py/README.md

 ___
 ## RUNNING THE SIMULATION

+There are various ways of running the simulation, depending on how Python has been configured on one’s system.
+Below are some approaches that one might try.
+They all presume that one has already installed the workforcesim package.

+From witin Windows PowerShell, one can open the workforcesim folder that contains the module files listed above and type:
+`python wfs_executor.py`

+Alternatively, from within PowerShell, one can access Python by typing `python` and then type:
+`from workforcesim import wfs_executor`

+Similarly, from within an IDE like VS Code, one can initiate an Python Interactive window and then, within the Jupyter code cell, type:
+`from workforcesim import wfs_executor`

 It is possible for a user to configure the simulation’s parameters by manually modifying the value of certain variables defined in the config.py module, including the number of Laborers who belong to each Team (which determines the overall size of the factory’s workforce) and the number of days of activity to be simulated.

-Assuming that all necessary external packages have been installed and dependencies have been satisfied, the WorkforceSim package can be executed by running its executor.py module.
+This can be done by (for example) restarting the Python kernel and then typing the following in a VS Code Python Interactive code cell to access the configuration module and change the starting date for the simulated period:
+`from workforcesim import config as config` `config.sim_starting_date = "2020-12-13"`

+The simulation can then be run by typing the following within an Interactive code cell:
+`from workforcesim import wfs_executor`

 ### VIEWING THE RESULTS OF A SIMULATION

 Once the program has calculated each worker’s actual behaviors (and each manager’s recording of behaviors) for all days of the period simulated, it will generate a number of figures that visualize various aspects of the results.
-These are outputted as PNG files saved in the package’s “output files” folder.
-XLSX files containing selected info regarding the organizational workforce and its behaviors are also generated.
+These are outputted as PNG files saved in an “output_files” folder that by default will be created (for example) in the working directory that was active in Windows PowerShell before the wfs_executor.py module was run.
+A number of XLSX and CSV files containing selected info regarding the organizational workforce and its behaviors are also generated within the output_files folder.

 ___
 ## DEVELOPMENT